LordAxerion/FFX2_MemoryRandomizer/README.md

 **What are you currently working on?**
 - Fixing the GG randomization which just blew the project up big time :'D
+- There is a GUI coming ;)
+- To get my mind off of GGs, I will also randomize the abilities

 **Something really bugs me! >:(**
 - That is fine, open an issue or contact me and I will try to solve your problem.
 You can also contribute code yourself :)